arahi7860/node-npm-intro/README.md

 The server still gives us feedback instead of no feedback at all.

-There is a 'contract' between servers and clients where a client makes requests to a server, which in turn responds to each request.
+There is a 'contract' between servers and clients where a *client makes requests to a server* and the *server responds to the request*.
 This is a paradigm known as [request-response](https://en.wikipedia.org/wiki/Request%E2%80%93response).
-The rules laid down by this paradigm enforce a standard baseline for a reliable internet that we've seemingly grown to completely rely on.
+The rules laid down by this paradigm enforce a standard baseline for a reliable internet we've all come to rely on.

 ## HTTP (10 min, 10:25)

 HTTP is the fundamental way that we receive and transmit data to and from websites.
-When we visit a website, we the URLs we type into our browsers' navigation bars start with `http` or `https`.
-Even if we don't type them in, our browsers will fill this in for us.
+When we visit a website, the URLs we type into our browsers' navigation bars start with `http` or `https`.
+Even if we don't type `http` in, our browsers will fill this in for us.
 HTTP stands for **hypertext transfer protocol**.
 HTTP is a protocol built on  a kind of contract between clients and servers, that a server must provide some type of response to a request from a client.
 In the case of this lesson, we are clients using a browser to connect to `git.generalassemb.ly`.

-HTTP (1.1) is a stateless protocol which means that its connection doesn't have nor keeps track of its status.
+HTTP 1.1 (what we are used to) is a stateless protocol which means that its connection doesn't keep track of its status.
 The connections simply open and close.
 A connection is established between the user's browser (the client) and the server when the user makes a request to the server.
-After the request is received, a server responds to the request somehow, with a webpage, an error page, some data, a file, etc, and then the connection is closed.
+After the request is received, a server responds to the request with a webpage, an error page, some data, a file, etc, and then the connection is closed.

 A stateful protocol, like a websocket connection, maintains an open connection in a socket that listens for messages that are transmitted or 'pushed' to the socket.
 Think about notifications on your phone.
 A server 'pushes' these updates to your phone-- you don't have to request them.
+A socket connection is also used in a lot of chat applications and many `.io` games.
 HTTP 2.0 has a request-push model which is a stateful connection protocol.

 ### Additional Reading on TCP